ibm-watson-data-lab/location-tracker-server-nodejs/README.md

     $ cf create-service cloudantNoSQLDB Shared cloudant-location-tracker-db

-## Deploying

-To deploy to Bluemix, simply:
+To deploy to Bluemix run the following command:

     $ cf push